spcmarine/PollenPals/README.md

     <li>Discover unique plants: Explore a curated selection of plants from local nurseries and independent sellers.</li>
 </ul>

-<p>Pollen Pals is more than just a web application; it's a community of plant enthusiasts fostering a shared passion for the natural world.
+<p>PollenPals is more than just a web application; it's a community of plant enthusiasts fostering a shared passion for the natural world.
 Join us and discover the joy of connecting with plants and fellow plant lovers.</p>

 ## Our Team
 * **[Alice Birkett](https://github.com/aliceb91)**